adgut1509/ProjektZaliczeniowy/docs/parent1/child4.md

 In CAT tools, packages are translation projects, which contain of bilingual files, translation memories, term bases, etc.

-# **Packages in MemoQ Translator Pro**
+# **Packages in memoQ translator pro**

 ![](../../assets/images/Picture38.png)

-To go to the Project section, simply open MemoQ Translator Pro.
+To go to the Project section, simply open memoQ translator pro.
 Then, on the top part of the screen, you can:

 - click *Open* to open the selected project
 - click *Open Recent* to go to one of the five projects you most recently worked on